y220/High-Performance_Computing/README.md

 ## [Data](https://www.kaggle.com/hmavrodiev/sofia-air-quality-dataset)
 This website contains the data what we use to analysis.
+## [Summary]](stat_605_Report.pdf)
+This summary contains an updated version of project.pdf that incorporating feedback from your peers, instructors and TAs.
 ## [Proposal](Proposal/proposal.pdf)
 This summary contains:
 * The names and NetIDs of all group members.